 We’ve never seen ourselves as the protagonist, we’ve never seen ourselves as the hero of the book, especially women, especially dark-completion women and so oftentimes when I hear overwhelmingly from these women from different events and social media, “Oye pero se parece a mi.”
 They say it in a coy way but I tell them you’re right.
 She does look like you.
 She looks exactly like you.
 She looks like your mom, your sister, your best friend and like your cousin, explains Edgardo.

 By my response and those of many other women, La Borinqueña is what was needed to unearth us from all the dirt buried in our consciousness.
 It gives a role model in comic form who isn’t real and therefore can be anyone in real life.

-As we start to look ourselves as superheroes, the feeling of worthlessness fades, we become more confident and can ultimately take back our lives.
+As we start to look at ourselves as superheroes, the feeling of worthlessness fades, we become more confident and can ultimately take back our lives.

 La Borinqueña was created by an all-Puerto Rican and mostly male talent team.
 When asked why there weren’t more women involved in the project, Edgardo responded:

-Unfortunately in the comic book industry there aren’t a lot of Latinas.
+Unfortunately, in the comic book industry there aren’t a lot of Latinas.
 The few that I did find were signed to exclusive contracts to the big publishers.
 I did find one young woman via a hashtag that was trending on Twitter.
 She is Puerto Rican and just graduated from art school last year but I gave her a chance anyway and mentored her throughout the process.

-Purchase La Borinqueña comic book, t-shirt, mug and even the limited edition collectors vinyl figure here.
+Purchase La Borinqueña comic book, t-shirt, mug and even the limited-edition collectors vinyl figure here.